Times Beach, Missouri: First cases of contamination

-In addition to his waste oil business, Bliss owned a horse arena and farm, where he sprayed waste oils to control the problem of dust.
-One application kept the dust down for several months.
+In addition to his waste oil business, Bliss owned a horse arena and farm, where he sprayed waste oils to control nuisance dust.
+One application controlled the dust for several months.
 Those who visited Bliss' property were impressed by how well the technique worked.
 It was not long before people began to hire him for his dust-suppressant services.

 On May 26, 1971, the owners of Shenandoah Stable, located near Moscow Mills, Missouri, Judy Piatt and Frank Hampel, paid Bliss $150 to spray the floor of their indoor arena.
 The waste oil sprayed, which totaled a volume of 2,000 gallons, was uncharacteristically thick, and left a pungent, burning odor.
 Within a few days of the spraying, birds began to drop dead from the rafters of the barns, and horses began to develop sores and lose their hair.
 Piatt and Hampel blamed these occurrences on Bliss, who denied responsibility, claiming that the material he sprayed was nothing more than old motor oil.

 Acting on their suspicions, Piatt and Hampel removed the top six inches of soil from the entire arena and disposed of it in a landfill.
-Despite the removal of another 12 inches of soil a few months later, the horses that came to the arena still became ill.
+Despite the removal of another 12 inches of soil a few months later, horses that came to the arena became ill.
 After several months, 62 horses died or became so emaciated that they had to be euthanized.
 Hampel, Piatt, and Piatt's two young daughters also became ill, developing headaches, nosebleeds, abdominal pain, and diarrhea.

 A month after the spraying at Shenandoah, Bliss was hired to spray the arena at Timberline Stables, near Jefferson City, Missouri.
 Twelve horses died, and children exposed to the arena were diagnosed with chloracne, a skin condition associated with dioxin poisoning.
 Suspecting that Bliss' oil was the source of their problems, the owners of Timberline removed the top layer of soil from their property.

 A third arena, at Bubbling Springs Ranch, near St. Louis, was also sprayed around the same time as Timberline and faced similar problems.
 As at Shenandoah and Timberline, the owners decided to remove the top layer of soil from their arena.
 Vernon Stout, a road-grading contractor, completed the removal in March 1973.
-Instead of bringing the soil to a landfill, however, Stout unloaded the soil onto one of his properties and at the nearby home of Harold Minker.
+Instead of bringing the soil to a landfill, Stout unloaded the soil onto one of his properties and at the nearby home of Harold Minker.